Mark Bittman’s bolognese sauce is just about as close to perfection as you can get, outside of an Italian Nonna’s cucina.

 Because I’m marketing’s biatch, that’s why.
 I work in publishing, and I’m a sucker for a good title: “How to Cook Everything.”
 Seems like something I really should have in my cookbook repertoire, right?
 Made sense.
 Until I started dragging it around on the rest of my shopping errands.
 Buyer’s remorse set in before I reached Bed, Bath and Beyond.

-I cleared a huge space on my pastry and cookbook shelf and heaved-ho the 15 pound book into place.
+I cleared a huge space on my cookbook shelf and heaved-ho the 15 pound book into place.
 I swear I saw the shelf sag.

 And stepping back to eye the results, I noticed that the fire engine red spine goes with none of my other cookbooks, thus ruining the pastel rainbow thing I had going.
 Sigh.

 But the clashing decor problem and my overall irritation with this 18 pound book that I had owned for barely two hours was soon resolved when I turned and saw my kitties playing on my Lazyboy chair.

 I hate this chair.
 It’s so very meh with its beigey-taupe upholstery, and really uncomfortable for shortish (5’4″) people like me: my feet don’t touch the floor, and an odd poof at the top of the chair hits the back of my head (instead of my neck), so I constantly feel like I’m about to be propelled face-first to the floor.

 But, my then-teeny-kittens were really diggin’ it.
 Or, more specifically, diggin’ the fabric liner underneath the chair.
 Shreds were hanging everywhere.
 But that’s the not the part that caught my attention.